 Contest is open to fourth or fifth graders, whichever year the American Revolution is taught.
 The theme for the poster is usually announced in May of each year.
+Information & guidelines can be found here.

 Knight Essay Contest

 Contest is open to all second through fourth year high school students in public & private schools.
 Each contestant prepares a written essay on an event, person, ideal, or philosophy associated with the Revolution, the Declaration of Independence, or the framing of the U.S. Constitution.
-Guidelines can be found here.

 Knight Essay Committee Chairman: Glenn Ohanesian